sorinmiroiu97/2dAdventure/README.md

 ![Screenshot]( 	printscreen.png)

-This is Marcel, who has a green-twin brother called Jeff.
-Help Marcel collect all the flies to eat them with his shaorma bullets and help him kill his green-twin-not-really-his-brother in the co-op mode.
 This is just an example of "one" of the game's levels.
-I made all the necessary animations.
-In this picture we see our hero shooting with bullets...shaorma-bullets.
+I made all the necessary animations for the first player (the detective in left) and for the second player (the green monster in left).
+In this picture we see our "hero" shooting with bullets...shaorma-bullets.